 Even as we adjust to this phase, it’s hard to tell what’s around the next corner.
 Will the situation get worse before it gets better?
 In the long term, will we all switch our lives to a more virtual mode?

-- If you’re interested in any of the templates linked here, just ask.
+- If you’re interested in any of our COVID-19 response-related templates, just ask.
 Our team will be happy to copy one or more into your SoGoSurvey account for free.

-- If you’re a healthcare provider or an organization that would benefit from our platform at this time, learn more about getting a free upgrade.
+- If you’re a healthcare provider or another organization on the front lines and want to conduct coronavirus-related research, learn more about getting a free upgrade.

 If there’s anything we can help you with, please let us know.
 Stay healthy, be well, and know that our family is thinking of yours.